 Similar Audiences: Similar audience targeting allows you to attract new users to your site who have similar browsing and search behavior as those already on your remarketing lists.
 Similar audience targeting is a great next step for those advertisers who have seen success with remarketing to find their next best audience to target.

-In Market Audiences: In market audience targeting shows your ad to users whose search and internet browsing behavior indicates that they may be “in market” for a certain product or service.
-For example, a user whom starts repeatedly searching for “Temp Jobs” and starts visiting related postings on Monster.com could be identified as “in market” for a temporary or seasonal job.
-In market audience targeting works best for products or services that have longer buying and researching cycles.
+In-Market Audiences: In-market audience targeting shows your ad to users whose search and internet browsing behavior indicates that they may be “in-market” for a certain product or service.
+For example, a user who starts repeatedly searching for “Temp Jobs” and starts visiting related postings on Monster.com could be identified as “in-market” for a temporary or seasonal job.
+In-market audience targeting works best for products or services that have longer buying and researching cycles.

 Major interest categories on GDN; subcategories can be more specific.

 Affinity: Affinity targeting is similar to interest targeting, but it matches your ads to users who habitually visit sites of the same topic.
 Think of them as long-term interests.
 These are your more experienced, hardcore users.
 Consider matching your offer and promoting more advanced or specialty products or services for these experienced users.

 Major affinity targets on GDN.

 In addition to the various website- and user-based targeting methods, we can also layer on demographic targets for a user’s gender, age range, and parental status.
 Advertisers can either exclude or create custom bid adjustments for users based off these demographics.
 The implications for certain advertisers with a strong homogenous key demographic are clear.
 If your industry leans heavily on one gender, age range, or parental status (say, women’s clothing, retirement services, or baby care), demographic targeting may be a powerful tool for you to leverage.